Seniors who choose to age in the familiarity of home may at some point require support from a home care professional.

 An ability to work with people, the independence to make clinical judgments while working alone in a person’s home and the communication skills to relay and explain medical complexities to families and care recipients are important to the competency of a home care nurse.

 Minimum educational requirements are necessary for a home care helper.
 A high school diploma is sufficient.
 Licensure is not required.
-A home care helper with experience working with seniors is at a greater advantage than someone without hands-on experience.
+A home caregiver with experience working with seniors is at a greater advantage than someone without hands-on experience.

 Services from a qualified home care nurse cost on average $25 to $60 per hour.
 Medicare or Medicaid may offset the expense of a home care nurse.

-Home care helpers who are privately hired receive anywhere from $9 to $30 per hour, with the average hourly rate being $19.
-If a home care helper is employed by a home care agency, families can expect to pay $18 to $35 per hour, 50 to 60 percent of which goes to the agency to cover administrative, training and insurance fees.
+Home caregiver who are privately hired receive anywhere from $9 to $30 per hour, with the average hourly rate being $19.
+If a home caregiver is employed by a home care agency, families can expect to pay $18 to $35 per hour, 50 to 60 percent of which goes to the agency to cover administrative, training and insurance fees.
 The hourly pay of a home care helper also varies significantly by geography.

 Home care agencies, like Assisting Hands Home Care, offer compassionate senior care through services provided by a team of qualified home care helpers.
 Assisting Hands Home Care specializes in non-medical, in-home care for elderly.